Piezo-optic effect of high-harmonic generation in semiconductors: RESULTS AND DISCUSSION

 \subsection{Breakdown of reciprocity}

 The breakdown of the reciprocity relation between the right-handed ($\eta >0$) and left-handed ($\eta <0$) elliptically polarized electric fields obtained in this work can be understood in terms of symmetry reduction of the crystal structure.
 The external shear strain changes the crystal structure of GaAs from cubic (zinc blende structure) into monoclinic, inducing off-diagonal elements in the dielectric tensor $\epsilon_{zx}$\cite{Boyd2008,powell2010symmetry}.
 The emergence of $\epsilon_{zx}$ directly means optical activity, i.e., different responses to left-handed and right-handed elliptically polarized electric fields.
-It should be noted that the breakdown in reciprocity becomes rather pronounced when the emitted photon energy exceeds the band-gap energy, which is $E_{g} = 7\hbar \omega_{0}$ in {our} calculation.
+It should be noted that the breakdown in reciprocity becomes rather pronounced when the emitted photon energy exceeds the band-gap energy, which is $E_{g} = 7\hbar {\omega}$ in {our} calculation.
 The origin of this feature is conjectured to be as follows.
 When the emitted photon energy is larger than the band-gap energy, the number of excitation channels relevant to HHG largely increases in comparison with those for the low-order harmonics below the band-gap energy.
 The increase in the available channels contributes to emergence of the plateau structure in the HHG spectra\cite{Tamaya2019}, as well as oscillatory behavior as a function of field strength\cite{xia2020highharmonic}.
 Thus, we suppose that the sensitivity of the high-order harmonics above the band-gap energy to the external strain effect is caused by an increase in the excitation channels.
 This breakdown of reciprocity in HHG that is sensitive to shear strain may be used for applications such as spatially-resolved measurement of lattice deformation.
-The features revealed here may {also} be useful for developing a mechanical control of HHG ellipticity.
+The features revealed here may also be useful for developing a mechanical control of HHG ellipticity. { {This sensitivity can be controlled by tuning the ratio $E_{g}/{\hbar \omega}$; the emitted lower-order harmonics near the band-gap energy are expected to show the sensitivity for the shear-strain effect.} {For a short pulse, another possibility for controlling the piezo-optic effect is carrier envelope phase (CEP), which is the offset angle between the field envelope and the carrier wave.} {Although the CEP effect may be important for application of the piezo-optic effect, it is beyond the scope of this paper.} {We would like to leave it as a future problem.}}

 Note that the strain effect (piezo-optic effect) should appear in other semiconductors, such as AlAs and InAs, in accordance with the same formulation based on the Luttinger-Kohn-Bir-Pikus model.
 By performing numerical calculations with different Luttinger parameters, we can easily identify similar properties of HHG in these materials.
 We also suppose that the piezo-optic effect obtained here is not specific to materials covered by the Luttinger-Kohn-Bir-Pikus model and that it appears in various systems, because the symmetry reduction of the lattice structure can be induced by shear strain.
 For a general discussion, we need to extend our theory to take the details of the band structure of the materials as well as the corresponding Bloch wavefunctions into account.
 This will be left as a future problem.